 HEAD OF SUBJECT - MR M.HINDLEY

 At Smithills School, our pupils learn about how places and environments are interdependent.
 They carry out geographical enquiries inside and outside the classroom.
-In doing this they identify geographical questions, collect and analyse written and statistical evidence, and develop their own opinions.
+In doing this, they identify geographical questions, collect and analyse written and statistical evidence, and develop their own opinions.

 During Key Stage 3, pupils investigate a wide range of people, places and environments all around the world.
 They learn about geographical patterns and processes and how political, economic, social and environmental factors affect contemporary geographical issues.
+Geography Literacy Reading Club takes place each Wednesday lunchtime to boost student’s enjoyment of their surroundings and investigate important current news stories from around the globe.